 We will explain some of the ideas behind these theorems later, and will make Theorem 9.4 a little more precise.
 But first we give the proof of Thurston's result, which is quite elementary.
 Proof of Theorem 9.1.
-The boundary $\partial N$ of a maximal cusp lifts to a horosphere in $\mathbb{H}^3$ , which is isometric to a Euclidean plane.
-If we pick a basepoint in $\partial N$ , its inverse image in the plane is a lattice.
+The boundary ∂N of a maximal cusp lifts to a horosphere in \mathbb{H}^3 , which is isometric to a Euclidean plane.
+If we pick a basepoint in ∂N , its inverse image in the plane is a lattice.
 Lemma 6.3 gives that the length of each slope is at least 1 and hence these lattice points are all at least distance 1 from each other.
-Thue's theorem gives that the densest possible disc packing in the plane is the hexagonal lattice.
-When the distance between adjacent lattice points of a hexagonal lattice is exactly 1, it has co-area $\sqrt{3}/2$ .
-Hence, the area of $\partial N$ is at least $\sqrt{3}/2.$
+A theorem of Thue gives that the densest possible disc packing in the plane is the hexagonal lattice.
+When the distance between adjacent lattice points of a hexagonal lattice Λ is exactly 1, \mathbb{R}^2/Λ has area $\sqrt{3}/2$.
+Hence, the area of ∂N is at least $\sqrt{3}/2$.